 Related article: The Effects of Coffee on Your Teeth

 Knowing what foods to cut back on to protect your teeth is extremely important.
 It’s also important to know what foods can be beneficial for your teeth.
 When looking for foods that help to repair enamel, look for ones with calcium and protein.
 Cheese, yogurt (look for one with no added sugar!), almonds, and milk are all excellent sources of calcium and protein.

-Leafy greens are perfect for oral health because they are high in calcium, fiber, and vitamins and minerals.
+Leafy greens are perfect for oral health because they are high in calcium, fiber, vitamins, and minerals.
 The fiber will increase saliva production to eliminate bacteria.
 Try to eat crunchy foods like apples and carrots at the end of a meal to increase the amount of saliva in your mouth and wash away leftover food particles.
 Foods high in phosphorus, like fish, red meat, and eggs, help to replace minerals in your teeth that may have been lost.